 'SYSTEM', indicating that the server time zone is the same as the system time zone.

 As a string indicating an offset from UTC of the form

 -, such as

 '+05:30'.
 A leading zero can optionally be used for hours values less than 10; MySQL prepends a leading zero when storing and retriving the value in such cases.
 MySQL converts

 A time zone offset must be in the range

 exist to store time zone information (see

 procedure creates the time zone tables, but does not load them.

-You must do so manually using the following instructions.
+To do so manually, use the following instructions.

 If your system has its own